jamartinb/pyema/README.md

 Requirements
 ------------

-ema.m requires GNU Octave to run.
-It might run in Matlab as well.
-All python files (including ema.py)  require python 2.7 or above.
+EMA is implemented both in GNU Octave and in python.
+However, the python version is the recommended one and the other is left just for a comparison and because it is a conciser version of the algorithm.

+ * for ``ema.py`` (recommended) it is required python 2.7 or above
+ * for ``ema.m`` you need GNU Octave (tested with v3.2.4)

 Type of supported input files